 Often, these are scams, but they’re not always so blatant.
-Creative types, such as writers, graphical artists and even programmers, will often come across advertisements for job boards focused on a specific area of expertise.
+Creative types, such as writers, graphical artists and even programmers, will often come across advertisements for job boards and job search engines focused on a specific area of expertise.
 Joining is usually free, but you’re not allowed to apply to jobs without paying – or if you’re allowed to apply, your application is given some disadvantage that virtually guarantees you won’t be selected.

 Technically, sites like this aren’t always scams because some people do in fact find jobs through them.
 Even if you do find an opportunity, however, it will often be of poor quality.
 The employers who use these boards are often aware that someone desperate enough to pay money to find jobs will also be willing to work on the cheap.